eddyerburgh/blog/_posts/2016-03-24-convert-css-color-to-hex.md

 Simple, eh?
 All it does is search an object for a color and return the value of that color, which is the hex code.
 The object includes every CSS color as properties and the corresponding hex codes as values.
 Have a look below to see what it looks like.

 Thing is, the object is a bit big.
-No problem though, just copy it and include somewhere out the way in your JS - I add mine to a separate file and concatenate it using <a href="https://github.com/gruntjs/grunt-contrib-concat">grunt-contrib-concat</a>.
-I got the list from <a href="https://github.com/bahamas10/css-color-names">this repo</a> and made it an object so it was easier to work through and convert any CSS color to hex.
+No problem though, just copy it and include somewhere out the way in your JS - I add mine to a separate file and concatenate it using <a rel="noopener" href="https://github.com/gruntjs/grunt-contrib-concat">grunt-contrib-concat</a>.
+I got the list from <a rel="noopener" href="https://github.com/bahamas10/css-color-names">this repo</a> and made it an object so it was easier to work through and convert any CSS color to hex.

 ```js
 var cssColorsHex = {